- Course at a Glance

 The Project Thesis can only be attempted once all other units have been successfully completed.

 All engineering disciplines are built up of individual bodies-of-knowledge that together target a specific application.
 It not only relies on the combined body of knowledge from the undergraduate degree, specifically mathematics, physics, and discipline knowledge, but also on the various units that form this course.
 The ‘500’ level units are designed at AQF level 8 (Graduate Diploma).
 The knowledge from each unit allows students to be able to investigate difficult problems, analyze and synthesize complex solutions, and communicate their solutions and ideas.
 This will enable successful progress to the ‘600’ level units at AQF level 9 (master's degree).
 All this knowledge is brought together as the students tackle complex application problems in their final Thesis.

 The content of each unit is designed to provide a graduated increase in knowledge and skills from the ‘500’ level units to the ‘600’ level units culminating in a Project Thesis.
 All units must be passed, or have exemptions, to achieve the qualification.

 Students must complete 48 credit points comprising 12 core units and one (1) capstone Thesis.
 There are no electives in this program.
-The program duration is two years full time, or equivalent.
-Subjects will be delivered over 2 semesters per year.
-Students will take 4 units per semester and will be able to complete 8 units per year.
-There will be a short mid-semester break and extended breaks between semesters.
-For the detailed academic calendar, please see below:
+The program duration is two years.
+Subjects will be delivered over four (4) terms per year, and students will take two (2) units per term.
+There will be a short break between years.

 Underground Power System Design